Vayu Mudra

 • Perform this pose for 35 minutes at a stretch every day or for 10 to 12 minutes three times a day.

-It is not necessary for doing this at an empty stomach.
-You may also practice this mudra with a full stomach.
-Vayu mudra also practices in a standing, sitting or lying down posture.
+It is not necessary to do this on an empty stomach.
+You can also practice this posture on a full stomach.
+Vayu Mudra can also be practiced standing, sitting or lying down.

 Benefits Of Vayu Mudra (Mudra of Air)